veerashayyagari/bootstrap-components/kind-cluster/README.md

 # Kind : Local k8s cluster with Ingress and Registry support

-*Instructions are specific to MacOS Apple Silicon, should work on other OS once the appropriate pre-requisites are installed*
+*Instructions are specific to MacOS Apple Silicon, should work for other OS (use OS specific way to install pre-requisites)*

 ## Prerequisites